Rusty Magee: Legacy and Tributes

 In the fall of 2008, Alison Fraser and Mary Testa performed a tribute show called Together Again at the West Bank Cafe's Laurie Beechman Theatre.

 A YouTube archive of Magee's work was launched in 2013 and was featured in a Playbill.com article.

 On January 20, 2019, another tribute concert called Rusty Revisited was performed at 54 Below, featuring Tony Award winner Daisy Eagan.

+In December 2023, Magee and Billy Aronson's children's opera Flurry Tale was adapted as Vinteryra and performed at Sweden's Malmö Opera.